-WAM also provides advisory services to three private funds, Brenton Partners, L.P., Brenton Partners II, L.P.
-(Fund in liquidation), and Brenton Partners II (Cayman), Ltd. (Fund in liquidation), (the "Private Funds"), established by WAM in which WAM and some of its employees have an ownership or management interest.
-Additional information concerning the Private Funds can be found in their offering documents.
+WAM also provides advisory services to a private fund, Brenton Partners, L.P., which was established by WAM and in which WAM and some of its employees have an ownership or management interest.
+Additional information concerning the Private Fund can be found in its offering documents.